Bridge with a Holiday

 Bridge Tournament Destinations

-Travelling to a larger bridge event, like and NABC in the USA, or other local tournaments, you can find special hotel rates and restaurant discounts.
-Why not pick one of these host destinations for your bridge, and more, vacation!
+When travelling to a larger bridge event, like an NABC in the USA, you can find special hotel rates and restaurant discounts.
+Why not pick one of these host destinations for your bridge, and more, vacation.
 The ACBL hosts three NABCs each year and many local regional tournaments.
-The WBF holds a variety of World Championships, and you can find other international events on Bridge Scanner
+The WBF holds a variety of World Championships, and you can find a goodly list of international events on our Tournaments Page here.

 HF Holidays: Bridge Holidays